kwezetsky/corvus-tech-database/1) General/i) Information.md

 Interns are fresh members of the company and have the ability of applying to and joining departments.

 ### Test Subject
-TS are usually former convicts who have volunteered as human subjects for the company's experiments in exchange for earning pardon.
+TS are human subjects used for the company's experiments.
+Most of them are former convicts who have volunteered for experimentation in exchange for earning pardon.